ucb243-fall16-mfa/india/slides/slides.md

 ========================================================
 1. Collect multiple tables of data related to the same items
 2. Calculate the singular values of each table
-3. Concatenate the data together tables
+3. Concatenate the data tables together
 4. Normalize and weight the data
 5. Compute a generalized singular value composition on the combined table

-_Note:_ k refers to the number of tables, i refers to the number of observaions, and j refers to the number of variables.
+_Note:_ k refers to the number of tables, i refers to the number of observations, and j refers to the number of variables.

 1: Collect multiple tables of data related to the same items
 ========================================================
 ![](slides-figure/step1.png)

-Data need not have the same number of variables for in each table, however, all data should have the same number of observations/items.
+Data need not have the same number of variables for in each table, but all data should have the same number of observations/items.

 2: Calculate the singular values of each table
 ========================================================